KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-IDF-LOCALTRANSPORT by djey47](https://github.com/djey47/MMM-IDF-LOCALTRANSPORT)

 1. Recommendation: Found `uses: actions/checkout@v3` in file `mm2-idf.js.yml`: Replace it with v4.
+2. Recommendation: Found `uses: actions/setup-node@v3` in file `mm2-idf.js.yml`: Replace it with v4.
-2. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `axios` in file `axios_v0.16.x.js`: Replace it with built-in fetch.
+4. Recommendation: Found `axios` in file `axios_v0.16.x.js`: Replace it with built-in fetch.
-4. Recommendation: Found `XMLHttpRequest` in file `axios_v0.16.x.js`: Replace it with built-in fetch.
+5. Recommendation: Found `XMLHttpRequest` in file `axios_v0.16.x.js`: Replace it with built-in fetch.
-5. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+6. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-6. Recommendation: Found `new Date()` in file `renderer.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+7. Recommendation: Found `new Date()` in file `renderer.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-7. Typo: Found `Magic Mirror` in file `module.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `module.js`: Replace it with `MagicMirror²`.
-8. Typo: Found `Magic Mirror` in file `helper.js`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `helper.js`: Replace it with `MagicMirror²`.
-9. Recommendation: Found `axios` in file `helper_impl.js`: Replace it with built-in fetch.
+10. Recommendation: Found `axios` in file `helper_impl.js`: Replace it with built-in fetch.
-10. Recommendation: Found `new Date()` in file `helper_impl.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+11. Recommendation: Found `new Date()` in file `helper_impl.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-11. Recommendation: Found `axios` in file `helper_impl.spec.js`: Replace it with built-in fetch.
+12. Recommendation: Found `axios` in file `helper_impl.spec.js`: Replace it with built-in fetch.
-12. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+13. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-13. Recommendation: Found `axios` in file `railwayRepository.js`: Replace it with built-in fetch.
+14. Recommendation: Found `axios` in file `railwayRepository.js`: Replace it with built-in fetch.
-14. Recommendation: Found `axios` in file `yarn.lock`: Replace it with built-in fetch.
+15. Recommendation: Found `axios` in file `yarn.lock`: Replace it with built-in fetch.
-15. Recommendation: Replace eslintrc by new flat config.
+16. Recommendation: Replace eslintrc by new flat config.
-16. The branch name is 'master'.
+17. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-IdF-Transport by FalseIlyu](https://github.com/FalseIlyu/MMM-IdF-Transport)